emilpriver/geni/README.md

 - Status command to see which migrations that is pending to be applied
 - Dump a schema.sql after each migration which can be used in version control
   - Dumping needs another binaries to work:
-    - Postgres: `pg_dump` need to be installed(already installed in docker)
+    - Postgres: Works without need for another binary.
+Uses SQL code to get schema
     - MySQL: `mysqldump` need to be installed(already installed in docker)
     - MariaDB: `mariadb-dump` need to be installed(already installed in docker)
     - Sqlite: Works without need for another binary.
-Uses SQL code get schema
+Uses SQL code to get schema
     - LibSQL: Works without need for another binary.
-Uses SQL code get schema
+Uses SQL code to get schema

 ## TODO